castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 The homepage to this wonderful avatar program.

 #### VocaloidOtaku
-A good forum to talk about Vocaloids and what not, Also has section for MikuMikuDance.
+A good forum to talk about Vocaloids and what not.
+Also has a section for MikuMikuDance.

 #### Youtube
 Youtube, if you don't know what it is...Now you do, YouTube, A Big giant Video hosting site with like what, a billion videos?
 You should be able to find tutorials or MMD resources on youtube.
 You can also find Mole-Chan on Youtube.

 #### Nico Nico Douga
 Nico Nico Douga, Pretty much the japanese version of youtube.
 Filled with many videos of anime/Vocaloid and other Japanese culture.
-Your going to need an account to watch videos(registration is free) as well as a grasp on kanji if you going to wanna use the search.
+Your going to need an account to watch videos (registration is free) as well as a grasp on kanji if you going to wanna use the search.

 #### EditPadPro
 A extremely useful app for people who don't have the Japanese language pack installed.
 EditPadPro can open files which have messed up chars(All those fs) and convert it into proper Japanese.